tricetvrt/AleksaTomic-Markov-Chain-Music-Generation/README.md

-# Music Generating throught the implementation of Markov chains
+# Music Generating through the implementation of Markov chains

 This is a project done for the Algorithms and AI Lab (BSCS2012) course of the University of Helsinki.